ojilles/jilles.net/_posts/2004-07-10-software-specifications-but-how.md

 document containing differences between two versions of the docbook's XML document).
 But this proves a little bit tiresome, especially when large volumes of pictures and diagrams are involved.
 A positive side of the usage of CVS is that multiple people can work on the specifications.
-Thats why, in my opinion, dismisses solutions like Word and/or Excel.
+That's why, in my opinion, dismisses solutions like Word and/or Excel.
 It is good to know that [other people](http://purpleslurple.net/ps.php?theurl=http://www.mojofat.com/tutorial/step6.html#purp106) are struggling with [the same